m3talelite/ForGen/README.md

   * Graphviz
   * pdflatex (install MacTeX as found on this website http://www.tug.org/mactex/)

 (Why an English readme when the application is Dutch?
-Google/DuckDuckGo/Bing/Yandex, that's why)
+Because DuckDuckGo/Bing/Yandex don't speak Dutch, that's why)